Quantum aspects of spacetime: A quantum optics view of acceleration radiation and black holes: Quantum states and density matrix: From open quantum systems and quantum optics to HBAR radiation

-Several remarks are in order.
-First, the definition of the density matrix~(\ref{eq:density-def-1}) is a weighted sum of the projection operators of the constituent pure states $\ket{\psi_i}$.
-Second, the $\ket{\psi_i}$ are normalized but otherwise arbitrary.
-Third, the probability normalization condition~(\ref{eq:density-def_prob}) is equivalent to the trace normalization statement: $\Tr \left( \rho \right)= 1$.
-Finally, the decomposition of a mixed state into a mixture of pure states is not unique.
-With this definition, the density matrix $\rho$ represents a pure state if the states $\ket{\psi_i}$ can only be chosen so that there is a single nonzero term in the sum; otherwise, it represents a mixed state, i.e., a nontrivial statistical ensemble of pure states.
+Several qualifying remarks are in order regarding this definition. \begin{itemize} \item First, the states $\bigl\{ \ket{\psi_i} \bigr\}$ are normalized but otherwise arbitrary: they do not need to be orthogonal. \item Second, a pure state $ \ket{\psi}$ can be represented by only one term in the sum~(\ref{eq:density-def-1}), as a projection operator $\ket{\psi}\bra{\psi}$. \item Third, the definition of the density matrix~(\ref{eq:density-def-1}), with Eq.~(\ref{eq:density-def_prob}), is a convex weighted sum of the projection operators of the constituent pure states $\bigl\{ \ket{\psi_i} \bigr\}$. \item Fourth, the decomposition of a mixed state into a mixture of pure states of the form~(\ref{eq:density-def-1}) is not unique. \end{itemize}

+The general definition of a quantum state~(\ref{eq:density-def-1}) gives a rigorous representation of the two types of probabilities that can enter in quantum mechanical systems: